Achieving our goals in a churning world requires a different set of skills from achieving the same goals in a stable environment.

-First they make sure that, as well as knowing their mission objective, every team member understands the purpose of the mission: the role it plays as part of the wider campaign.
-Then, when things turn out differently from the way they expected, every person can quickly find new ways to achieve the same purpose — independently if necessary.
-This increases adaptability.
+First they make sure that, as well as knowing their specific mission objectives, every team member also understands the overall purpose of the mission: the reason it is happening and the role it is intended to play as part of the wider campaign.
+Then, when things turn out differently from expected, people can quickly find new ways to achieve the same purpose — independently if necessary.
+This increases the adaptability of each individual and the team as a whole.

-By defining just these two things, these organisations and people increase their focus and their adaptability, which maximises their chances of success in a fast-changing environment.
+By defining just these two things, special forces increase their focus and their adaptability, which maximises their chances of success in a fast-changing environment.

-Our purpose defines the underlying intention behind whatever we are doing.
-Being clear about our purpose enables us to adapt quickly to changing circumstances and to keep moving in the same direction, even when the world around us changes.
-What we are working to achieve in the world and Why we are doing it can both remain the same, even when How we achieve those things needs to change.
+Our purpose defines the underlying intention behind whatever we are working on.
+Defining our purpose enables us to adapt quickly to changing circumstances and keep moving in the same direction, even when the world around us changes.
+Because what we are working to achieve, and why we are working to achieve it, can remain the same even if how we work to achieve these things changes.

 Our values show us which issues matter to us and which issues we can ignore.
-This saves us time and keeps us focused on what matters most to us.
-Our values also enable us to define how we choose to behave, no matter what the people around us might do or say.
-Again, this saves us time, it saves us energy, and it keeps us centred and grounded: able to find the best way forward and move quickly to action.
+This keeps us focused on what matters most to us, which saves us time, energy, and resources.
+Our values also enable us to choose how we behave, no matter what other people might say or do, which again saves us time and energy.
+And our values also keep us centred and grounded, making it easier to find the best way forward in the midst of turmoil, and so move to action sooner.

 This is another step to becoming antifragile.